 Monoclonal antibodies: These work by unbinding allergy antibodies from allergy mast cells in the body, which then stop releasing as much histamine, making you less reactive over time.
 The drug Xolair (omalizumab) can be very effective against chronic hives.
 It's an injectable medicine, usually given once a month until hives subside.
 Although side effects aren’t common, there’s a possibility of joint pain, a mild rash where it was injected, and dizziness.
 Some research indicates that a recurrence of CIU is more likely to occur after omalizumab is used.

 Immunosuppressants: Use of these medications, like the drug Gengraf (cyclosporine), are only recommended for people with severe CIU who have cannot tolerate high doses of oral antihistamines and do not respond to conventional treatments.
 They work by hindering your immune response to reduce or stop symptoms.
-Cyclosporine is taken by mouth or through intravenous injection, and should be used for three months or less.
+Cyclosporine is taken by mouth and should be used for to 12 months.
 Possible side effects include an increased risk for infection.
 Some research also shows an increased risk for RCU.

 Chronic hives can make it hard to sleep or work, or—let’s face it—do much of anything while your skin itches and stings for long periods of time.
 Here are some ideas to help you cope with the condition—and live your best life—while you’re combatting a breakout.